 For info on making medicinal teas and extracts, check out this post.

-Option #5: Clean Up Toxins Dumped On Your Land
+Option #5: Clean Up Toxins In Your Soil

 Mushrooms create a “living filter” which break down all kinds of toxins in the environment.
 Oyster mushrooms are known to break down 80% of DDT in 28 days and they are also effective against herbicides like atrazine – they can also fully break down disposable diapers in four months!
 (In case you’re wondering, the typical break down time without help is 250-500 years)